aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLSM via C# or Online App" h2=".NET API for PPSM to XLSM conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+With Aspose.Total for .NET, you can easily convert PPSM file to XLSM in two simple steps.

+The first step is to use Aspose.Slides for .NET to export PPSM to HTML.
+Aspose.Slides for .NET is a powerful .NET library for manipulating PowerPoint presentations.
+It enables you to create, read, write and modify PowerPoint presentations without using Microsoft PowerPoint.
+It also allows you to export presentations to HTML format.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLSM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets within any .NET application.
+It provides a wide range of features such as creating and manipulating worksheets, formatting cells, applying formulas, importing and exporting data, and much more.
+With Aspose.Cells for .NET, you can easily convert HTML to XLSM format.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSM file to XLSM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSM.
+In conclusion, Aspose.Total for .NET makes it easy to convert PPSM file to XLSM within any .NET, C#, ASP.NET and VB.NET application.
+By using Aspose.Slides for .NET to export PPSM to HTML and Aspose.Cells for .NET to convert HTML to XLSM, you can quickly and easily convert PPSM to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}